wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 	Save-AzureWebSiteLog -Name webappname

-This will save the logs for the web app specified by the **-Name** parameter to a file named **logs.zip** in the current directory.
+This will save the logs for the web site specified by the **-Name** parameter to a file named **logs.zip** in the current directory.

-> [AZURE.NOTE] If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](/documentation/articles/install-configure-powershell/).
+> [AZURE.NOTE] If you have not installed Azure PowerShell, or have not configured it to use your Azure Subscription, see [How to Use Azure PowerShell](/documentation/articles/powershell-install-configure/).

 ### Download with Azure Command-Line Interface